 Uncover and solve the biggest problems with job searching to land more job interviews and offers.

-Today, more job seekers know they need to be organized in their job search and be better prepared when it comes to discussing specific topics related to their field of expertise.
+Today, more job seekers know they need to be organized in their job search and be better prepared for discussing specific topics related to their field of expertise.

 The bigger question lies in whether or not the applicant knows all the job search hurdles may affect them when looking for a job.
 There are plenty of unspoken job search-related issues that can pose a significant hurdle for those looking for employment opportunities.